 Marriage is most certainly one of the biggest commitments that one will make during one’s lifetime, and unfortunately, it also ranks among our biggest causes of stress.

 There are 3 possible marital regimes in South Africa for couples to choose from and each regime has its own advantages and disadvantages.
-The default marital regime in South Africa is “in community of property”, and if a couple want to get married in terms of one of the other marital regimes they are required to enter into an antenuptial contract which records the chosen marital regime.
+The default marital regime in South Africa is “in community of property”, and if a couple wants to get married in terms of one of the other marital regimes they are required to enter into an antenuptial contract that records the chosen marital regime.

-This is an extremely important document and you need to get it right – first time around.
+This is an extremely important document and you need to get it right – the first time around.

 The 3 regime options are:-

 - A marriage in community of property (this is the default system!)

 - A marriage out of community of property

 - A marriage out of community of property but with the accrual

 Please don’t let decisions regarding your marital regime and your antenuptial contract get you stressed out.
 Let us assist you with ensuring that you chose the best marital regime for you, and let us assist in taking away the stress caused by the drafting and submission of your antenuptial contract!

 Our family law team can assist in providing you with a clear understanding of South Africa’s marital regimes so that you can make an educated and informed choice and begin your married life together.